Merchant FAQs: our most asked question in affiliate marketing

 Avelon works with primarily sports publishers, but if you’d like to see a full list of our publishers, just head to this link.

-Avelon is a private company which was set up in November 2021 and is still owned 50/50 by Andrew Richardson and Roland Pogonyi.
+Avelon is a private company which was set up in November 2021 by Andrew Richardson and Roland Pogonyi.

 Sales and click reporting is available directly in your dashboard.
 We simplify all reporting structures to ensure you can understand and see exactly what’s working with what affiliate.